 Material pertaining to the various entertainment events, including state dinners and receptions, which occurred in the White House.

-Material related to women, including women in the workplace, reproductive issues and rights, and women as a voting bloc.
+Material related to women, including policy, activism, organizations, and research related to women.
+Topics include labor (historically referred to as women in the workplace), reproductive issues and rights, discrimination, civil rights and women of color, and women as a voting bloc.

 World War, 1914-1918